Butane torch

 A butane torch is a tool which creates an intensely hot flame using a fuel mixture of LPGs typically including some percentage of butane, a flammable gas.

 Consumer air butane torches are often claimed to develop flame temperatures up to approximately 1430 C. This temperature is high enough to melt many common metals, such as aluminum and copper, and hot enough to vaporize many organic compounds as well.

 Applications

 Brazing, soldering, plumbing

 Often used as daily task tools, butane torches work very well for home improvement and work to solve problems with plumbing, soldering and brazing.
-Most of the times copper, silver and other metals are used for home repairs of tubes and other house things.
+Most of the time copper, silver and other metals are used for home repairs of tubes and other house things.

 Culinary

 Butane torches are frequently employed as kitchen gadgets to caramelize sugar in cooking, such as when making crème brûlée.
 They may be marketed as kitchen torches, cooking torches, or culinary torches.
-Use of the butane torch in the kitchen is not limited to caramelizing sugar; it can be used to melt or brown toppings on casseroles or soups, to melt cheese, and to roast or char vegetables such as peppers.
+Use of the butane torch in the kitchen is not limited to caramelizing sugar; it can be used to melt or brown toppings on casseroles or soups, to melt cheese, to sear meats, and to roast or char vegetables such as peppers.